-Based on the best-selling novel by Gregory Maguire, Wicked has become a global sensation and arguably the most lavish and spectacular musical the Great White Way has ever seen.
+Based on the best-selling novel by Gregory Maguire, Wicked has become a global sensation.
 After completing its pre-Broadway engagement at San Francisco’s Curran Theatre in April 2003, the production officially opened at the Gershwin Theatre on October 30, 2003, following previews from October 8.

-Wicked went on to pick up an impressive total of ten Tony Award nominations in 2004, including “Best Musical,” ultimately winning three.
-Eugene Lee and Susan Hilferty were rewarded for their grand and exquisite scenic and costume designs, respectively, with the third trophy going to original cast member Idina Menzel.
-Scoring the popular actress her first ever Tony Award, her portrayal of Elphaba and her co-star Kristin Chenoweth’s portrayal of Glinda, elevated the pair into Broadway superstardom and remain among the most identifiable and iconic performances in Broadway history.
+Wicked went on to win three Tony Awards in 2004, including Idina Menzel for her portrayal as Elphaba.
+Menzel and her co-star Kristin Chenoweth’s portrayal of Glinda elevated the pair into Broadway superstardom and remain among the most identifiable and iconic performances in Broadway history.

-Produced by Universal Stage Productions, the original plan was for Universal to adapt Gregory Maguire’s novel into a feature film, however, after a little persuasion from Stephen Schwartz, who had read the book and developed his own theatrical interpretation, Universal agreed to co-produce the property as a stage musical.
-That decision has become a fatefully profitable one with Wicked evolving into one of the top-earning brands for Universal.
-The original plan for an intended movie adaptation did come into fruition, however, with Universal announcing a release date for the film adaptation on December 20, 2019.
+A Wicked film adaptation is currently in the works.
+The original plan was for Universal to adapt Gregory Maguire’s novel into a feature film, however, after a little persuasion from Stephen Schwartz, who had read the book and developed his own theatrical interpretation, Universal agreed to co-produce the property as a stage musical.
+Details on the Wicked film are still unknown though, but you can bet we'll be watching.

-Until then, catch all the wonder and spectacle of Wicked live at the Gershwin Theatre!
-Your friends will be green with envy!
+Catch all the wonder and spectacle of Wicked live at the Gershwin Theatre.

 (Photos by Joan Marcus)